gridlang/grid/docs/src/flow-control.md

 # Flow Control

-Grid provides a few flow-control constructs that also provide pattern matching.
+Grid provides a few flow-control constructs.

 First we'll cover regular conditionals.
 They have the following syntax: